-HitKeep vs Plausible: Single Binary Self-Hosted Analytics
+HitKeep vs Plausible: Self-Hosted and EU Cloud Analytics Alternative

 If you are looking for a Plausible alternative, the biggest mistake is comparing Plausible Cloud and Plausible Community Edition as if they were the same product.